julisunkan/dad2/replit.md

 - **Added Chart Editing Features**: Users can now edit chart titles and download charts as PNG images
 - **Better Error Handling**: Charts that fail to generate now show helpful error messages instead of breaking the interface
 - **Enhanced CSS**: Added specific styling for chart containers, error messages, and improved overall visual consistency
+- **PWA Implementation**: Converted the application into a Progressive Web App with offline functionality
+  - Added web app manifest with icons and metadata
+  - Implemented service worker for offline caching
+  - Added install prompt and offline page
+  - Created PWA manager for connection status and offline queue
+  - Added proper PWA meta tags and icons for all device types